 There are also other filters such as lower sodium or for specific allergies

-A sample menu of their diabetes diet is quite similar to our sample menu for their regular plans.
+A sample menu for Nutrisystem D is quite similar to a sample menu for their regular plans.
 The only difference is that they exclude foods that are higher in sugar and sodium.
 Here’s what a day on Nutrisystem D might look like:

 - Mid-Morning Snack: Greek yogurt (low-fat) and fresh blueberries